jwijffels/udpipe-spacy-comparison/README.md

 CLAS       |     35.96 |     42.64 |     39.01 |     43.35
 ```

-# Italian

-Not executed as license seems to be incorrect from spacy: https://github.com/explosion/spaCy/issues/1865

 # German

-Not executed as the spacy model is built on a different treebank, which will give similar issues as encountered in the English evaluation.
+Not executed as the spacy model is built on a different treebank, which will give similar remarks as encountered in the English evaluation.